apimatic/apimatic-cli/README.md

   $ apimatic portal:publish

 OPTIONS
-  --api-entity=api-entity  (required) API Entity Id to publish the portal for --auth-key=auth-key      override current authentication state with an authentication key
+  --api-entity=api-entity  API Entity Id to publish the portal for --auth-key=auth-key      override current authentication state with an authentication key

 EXAMPLE